nathanbish/CUSG-Law/Statutes/Title I: Governance & Institutional Structure/Chapter 2: Legislative Council/README.md

 (d) Trainees shall review the folder containing copies of all legislation from the current session before their second Executive Council meeting.

+## §1.2.2 – Appointee Education Requirement Prior to Ratification

+**Enacted by** 18 ECB 23 (1983, “Appointee Education Process Before Ratification”)

+**Text:**

+(a) After a Joint Board appointment has been made, the individual appointed shall complete an education process.

+(b) The education process shall be administered jointly by:
+> (i) The Chair of the Appointments Committee
+> (ii) The Chair of the relevant Joint Board

+(c) The Chair of the Appointments Committee shall enforce this process by meeting with the appointee prior to ratification.

+(d) This education process shall be completed before the appointee is ratified by the Executive Council.